googlegenomics/readthedocs/docs/source/includes/get_client_secrets.rst

 #.
 Click the "Create Client ID" button.
 #.
 You'll see your Client ID and Client secret listed under "Client ID for native application".
 #.
 Under Client ID for native application, click "Download JSON".

+Throughout this documentation we refer to this file as ``client_secrets.json`` even though upon download it has a much longer filename.
+You might rename the file or add a symlink to it with the shorter name.